RobotLeopard86/CacaoEngine/libs/README.md

 It powers most of the Cacao Engine tooling behind the scenes.

 ## `libcacaoasset`
-`libcacaoasset` is a library for encoding and decoding the new Cacao Engine file formats based on [Jaguar](https://github.com/RobotLeopard86/Jaguar) streams.
+`libcacaoasset` is a library for encoding and decoding the new Cacao Engine file formats, which are based on [Jaguar](https://github.com/RobotLeopard86/Jaguar) streams.
 It succeeds the old `libcacaoformats` library, which dealt with the old, custom formats.

 Unlike its predecessor, `libcacaoasset` works exclusively with the compiled forms of these assets.
 Direct transformation of human-editable versions into the compiled forms is not a feature provided by this library.